chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > As a haskeller, you will hate both or at least not like it as much as Haskell because after all it is not haskell.
 > Both languages make you feel like it is a web dev version of Haskell, but it is going to fail you at some point with some features missing.

-- Haskellers will likely be unsatisfied wither either language at some point because neither of them are Haskell.
+- Haskellers will likely be unsatisfied with either language at some point because neither of them are Haskell.